 If you want to travel back in time as well as to another country, you may want to check out Egypt, Greece and Turkey.
-And if you’re going to stick with the classics, check out the cozy mystery series from Canada and South Africa.
+And if you’re going to stick with the classics, check out the cozy mystery series from Canada and Botswana.
 You may feel a little more adventurous; in that case, I’d suggest you check out the cozy mystery series from Asia.
 And Europe is always a great idea.
 I’ve found exciting cozy mystery series from this beautiful continent.

 I don’t know about you, but I want to read all of the cozy mystery series on this list and travel in the comfort of my chair.
 I’ve already started reading the excellent Amelia Peabody series, and I cannot wait to get my hands on more cozy mystery series.
 And I must add, some of the series on this list may not be a total cozy mystery but a rather light mystery, keep in mind.
 I hope you’ll find a fantastic cozy mystery series on this list as well.
 Enjoy!

 15 Feel-Good Cozy Mystery Series From Around the World